antimodular/baslerCamera/readme.md

 Install the [pylon macOS SDK](https://www.baslerweb.com/en/products/software/pylon-macos/)

+Make sure to un-zip ffmpeg.zip in the bin folder in order for the recording function to work.

 ## Basler SDK setup
 -----
 Now follow these steps to connect to pylon SDK to your OF project: